yugabyte/yugabyte-db/docs/content/api/cql/dml_insert.md

 ## Synopsis

 The `INSERT` statement adds a row to a specified table.
-Currently, YugaByte can only insert one row at a time.
-Inserting multiple rows is not yet supported.

 ## Syntax
 ### Diagram